Imagine-Jason/Home/Readme.md

 ## How to contribute

-Direclty open an issue or a pull request is welcomed.
+Directly open an issue or a pull request is welcomed.